thinkocapo/replay/README.md

 ## TODO

 PI
-- options for Send All vs Send Latest (vs send1)
+- default Sends Latest (vs send1) vs --all sends all
 - raise Exception if no DSN key
 - for header in headers: print(header)
 - use gzipEncoder function again
 - use gzipDecoder function, make it
 - print the created event_id on the httpResponse
 - try "github.com/buger/jsonparser"?
-- log types of significant data objects
+- log the types of significant data objects
-- import logger for python
-- can rename proxy endpoints with /save /forward since the number /2 /3 is really for project Id? confirm it does/nt work

 + verified that stack traces are showing, by using try/except handling an error

 PII